Person

 Introduction

 When I first joined this project, I was working remotely with a design agency in Singapore while based in Malaysia.
-The client, Nirvana Memorial Group, is one of the largest providers of bereavement care services in Asia.
+The client, Nirvana Memorial Group, is one of the largest providers of one-stop funeral and memorial services in Asia.
 I had never stepped into their offices or met their agents in person.
 Instead, I connected with them through video calls and virtual meetings.

-From the beginning, it was clear this was not just another “digital transformation” project.
-It was about designing for a deeply sensitive and emotional moment in people’s lives.
-Our work spanned a customer app (iOS & Android), an iPad-exclusive agent app, a mobile app for agents, and a secure internal web portal.
+From the beginning, it was clear this was not just another digital transformation project.
+It was about designing for a deeply sensitive and emotional moment in people’s lives, which is managing the passing of loved ones with compassion and efficiency.
+The project consisted of three interconnected platforms forming the Nirvana Digital Ecosystem:

 Client